maisiukartyom/maisiukartyom/README.md

-- 👋 Hi, I’m @maisiukartyom
+- 👋 Hi, I’m a cool programer form Belarus
-- 👀 Here you can use my own projects :-)
+- 😜 You can use my projects on personal purposes :-)
-- 🌱 I’m currently learning Java
+- 💻 I’m currently learning Frontend and Backend
 - 📫 You can reach me via email maisiukartyom@gmail.com

 <!---